flushpot1125/bjs_pwa_example/README.md

 * offline

-* compatible with Oculus Quest
+* compatible with Oculus Quest2

 ![no internet connection](./pictures_readme/nowificonnection.jpg)

 [![](https://img.youtube.com/vi/rwPUxAjXIaQ/0.jpg)](https://youtu.be/rwPUxAjXIaQ)

+The initial release of the repository was 2019.
+The updated version is compatible with Oculus Quest2 (=Meta Quest2).
+The updated version is also compatible with WebXR because WebVR has been deprecated.

 # Usage